Paasikivi–Kekkonen doctrine

 The principal architect of Finland's postwar foreign policy of neutrality was Juho Kusti Paasikivi, who was president from 1946 to 1956.
-Urho Kekkonen, president from 1956 until 1982, further developed this policy, stressing that Finland should be an active rather than a passive neutral.
+Urho Kekkonen, president from 1956 until 1982, further developed this policy, stressing that Finland should be active rather than passive in its neutrality.

+The Paasikivi Society was established in 1958 to promote the doctrine in Finland and abroad.
+Paasikivi and Kekkonen became Honorary Members of the Society.

 Background

 Finland and the Soviet Union signed the Paris Peace Treaty in February 1947, which in addition to the concessions of the Moscow Peace Treaty provided for: